mclui0/windows-scripts/README.md

 - "help my pc is shitting itself.bat" - Batch script to clean and optimize and existing Windows install
 - "setup.bat" - Batch script to expedite the installation of basic programs and utilities

 Additionally, you will be guided by a friendly cat throughout the process of running these scripts.
 Please inspect the files for additional details.
+Note that scripts need to be Run as Administrator to work properly.